idelchi/envsync/README.md

 TOKEN=secret
 ```

-Inspecting with `envprof list dev -v` would show the inheritance chain:
+`envprof list dev -v` shows the variables and their origins:

 ```sh
 DEBUG=true              (inherited from "staging")